MR-Adopt/MR-Adopt.github.io/README.md

 **Prompt Templates and Examples.**

-MR-Adopt leveraged LLMs to generate addtional input pairs and input transformations.
+MR-Adopt leveraged LLMs to generate additional input pairs and input transformations.
 The prompt template and concrete examples can be found [here](https://github.com/MR-Adopt/MR-Adopt.github.io/blob/main/prompts/).